Why Choose 7th Level for your VA Mortgage Loan?

 If you use the VA Mortgage Loan calculator you will quickly be able to determine that the costs and fees associated with a VA loans are more beneficial to borrower then traditional conventional loans or FHA loans.
 We have historically found that veterans enjoy lower monthly payments and can afford more home using their NJ Veterans Mortgage Loan.

 In addition, VA loans require no down payment or private mortgage insurance.
 They feature competitive rates and terms and allow qualified borrowers to purchase a home with little to no money out of pocket.
+Since saving for a large down payment can be challenging for a veteran or current armed services member, particularly with the expenses of raising a family, many of the terms and conditions of a VA loan can make it easier for them to get past this hurdle to homeownership.

 We prefer to advocate that our Veteran service members utilize a Veteran Mortgage Loan because of the following: